AntonSol919/linkspace/homepage/index.md

 In Option 1, our current web, the host has unilateral control as it relays data between users.
 Furthermore, many popular hosts are the result of an environment where winner keeps all.
-They're build for optimal exploitation of their users.
+They're built for optimal exploitation of their users.
 Everything is permitted to keep it that way.
-**lock-in** the users, and **lock-out** any threat to the platform's place in your life.
+**Lock-in** the users, and **lock-out** any threat to the platform's place in your life.

 We should break these locks.